 During second phases, Ethical Hackers will also collect information about their victim.
 But this time active information such as open ports on the victim’s computer, services, and applications, what operating system the victim is using and the network topology if the target is a network.
 Using that information, Ethical Hackers will do some advanced search to know which service, port, application or operating system is vulnerable and can be used to hack the system.
 And how the Ethical Hacker can hack that system using those vulnerabilities.

-Phase 3 of Ethical Hacking: Gaining Access
+Phase 3: Gaining Access

 From the first and the second phases, Ethical Hacker will have a clear idea about the victim systems and the vulnerabilities that he can use to hack the system and to get access to the information.
 So they will start using them to gain access to the system.
 The system could be a personal computer, a computer network, a website or a wireless network.